Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Introduction

 Many physical and engineering problems can be formulated as variational or hemivariational inequalities~\cite{Lions1967,Panagiotopoulos1993}, where inequality constraints arise either from admissible sets or from non-smooth constitutive laws.
 Such formulations arise naturally in diverse fields including contact mechanics, phase transformations, plasticity, fluid-structure interaction, optimization, finance and economics, etc.~\cite{Kinderlehrer2000,Sofonea2018,Migorski2013,Dafermos1992,Karatzas2000,ODEN1980,Han2019,Nocedal2006}.

 In this work, we focus on a particularly important class of such problems, namely contact problems in solid mechanics~\cite{Wriggers2006,Yastrebov2013}, and more specifically on problems governed by frictionless Hertz-Signorini-Moreau contact conditions~\cite{Signorini1959,Fichera1972}, illustrated in Fig.~\ref{fig:Signorini}.

 In the discrete setting, the frictionless contact problem leads to an inequality system (cf. the non-penetration condition), typically formulated as a saddle-point problem with a sign-constrained dual variable (cf. the non-adhesion condition), see Eq.~\ref{eq:saddle_point_system}.

 where the solution vector consists of both the primal ($\bU$) and dual variables ($\blambda$), $N$ and ${N_\lambda}$ correspond, respectively, to the number of associated degrees of freedom.
 Moreover, $\bK$ is the global stiffness matrix, $\bB$ represents the pairing (or contact mapping) matrix between potential contact nodes, $\bD$ is the initial gap vector between paired nodes and $\bF_{\text{ext}}$ denotes the external load vector.
-The $\leq$ symbol is used to represent the component-wise inequality while $\odot$ denotes the component-wise multiplication.
+The $\leq$ symbol is used to represent the component-wise inequality while $\odot$ denotes the Hadamard product (component-wise multiplication). \hlpink{As a reminder, the Signorini conditions, which are a particular case of complementarity conditions in mathematical optimization, can be expressed as $\bzero \leq (\bD - \bB \bU) \perp \blambda \geq \bzero$, where $\perp$ denotes component-wise complementarity.}

 Set of contact conditions render contact problems inherently non-smooth and nonlinear, presenting significant challenges for their numerical solution.
 Various formulations have been developed to numerically model contact problems, each offering distinct trade-offs in terms of accuracy, implementation complexity, and numerical performance \cite{Laursen2003,Wriggers2006,Yastrebov2013}.
 Among them, we find the penalty method~\cite{Kikuchi1981,WriggersZavarise2004}, Lagrange multipliers method~\cite{Kikuchi1988,Wriggers2006}, augmented Lagrangian technique~\cite{Glowinski1989,SIMO1992,Wriggers1985}, Nitsche method~\cite{Wriggers2008,Chouly2013Nitsche,Chouly2019}, Mortar-based approach~\cite{Puso2004_mortar3D,Popp2012}, interior-point method~\cite{TEMIZER2014, Acary2024}, or domain decomposition based techniques~\cite{Krause2002,MOTA2025}. \\